 - Birthdays: On your child’s birthday, we ask that they do not bring sweets for their friends, but if they would like to donate a book to the class for the book corner instead, then it would be greatly appreciated.
-They can also come to school in their own clothes on their birthday, or on the nearest school day if their birthday falls at the weekend.
+They can also come to school in their own clothes on their birthday, or on the nearest school day if their birthday falls at the weekend or in the holidays.

 I hope this has given you an insight into Year 4 but if you have any other questions or concerns please get in touch.